Who we are

 Director

-Dr Claus Otto is an Adjunct Professor at Curtin University and a CCUS consultant.
-He was the inaugural director till 2023, leading the Institute for Energy Transition at Curtin University.
+He was for 5 years professor and the inaugural director of the Institute for Energy Transition at Curtin University till 2023.
 The cross-faculty Institute brings together its interdisciplinary research, teaching and engagement to facilitate the net zero carbon energy transition, taking into account environmental, social and economic considerations.
-Before joining Curtin, Claus was the Technology Manager at Shell in the Netherlands and Australia for nine years, leading innovative upstream technology developments for its global operations, including CCUS projects.
-Claus worked for 15 years at CSIRO leading various research teams and programs.
-Claus has an MSc in Geology and a PhD in Hydrogeology.
-He is the chair of the SPE GAIA Sustainability sub-committee in Western Australia.
+Before joining Curtin, he was the Technology Manager at Shell in the Netherlands and Australia for nine years, leading innovative upstream technology developments for its global operations, including CCUS projects.

 Mark McCallum